 Jane comes to Construct from north central Vermont.
 She served as Executive Director of the Clarina Howard Nichols Center serving those affected by domestic and sexual violence -an organization similar to the Elizabeth Freeman Center.
 As affordable housing was a primary obstacle to safety, under Jane’s leadership Clarina expanded their response to that need.
 Jane has worked with housing and homelessness in Washington DC and Kansas City as well as Vermont.
 Jane’s educational background is in Music Education with a Bachelors degree from University of Wisconsin-River Falls and pastoral with a Master of Divinity from Lutheran School of Theology at Chicago.
 Primary interests include building compassionate community through intersectional approaches to racial equity and social change.
 Jane and her partner, Ellen Maxon, are both originally from Wisconsin and, as such, as avid Green Bay Packer fans.
 They have four children and five grandchildren.
 They enjoy theater, music, books, good food and many seasonal New England/Berkshire outdoor activities.

-Peter is starting his 10th year as a Director of Construct, Inc., having served during that time as the organization’s Vice President, Secretary and Treasurer.
+Peter is starting his 11th year as a Director of Construct, Inc., having served during that time as the organization’s Vice President, Secretary and Treasurer.
 He also serves on the Board of several other local and regional nonprofit organizations.
-Peter is an attorney with a practice throughout the United States specializing in Commercial Real Estate.
+Peter is an attorney, having recently retired from a practice throughout the United States specializing in Commercial Real Estate.
 He has been involved in the construction of many housing projects and apartment buildings.
 He lives in Sheffield with his wife, Hester Velmans, a noted author and translator.

 In his role as Chief Financial Officer, Keith has led financial operations at companies across the spectrum from technology startups to Fortune 500 firms.
 Keith has more than 30 years of financial expertise at innovative, rapidly growing companies.
 Keith recently retired from Thinking Phone Networks, where he was responsible for financial guidance, strategy and oversight for the company.
 Before joining Thinking Phones, Keith held CFO positions at several Boston area technology companies including Kiva Systems (acquired by Amazon.com in 2012) and Acme Packet (NASDAQ: APKT), where he was responsible for securing venture financing and leading its successful 2006 initial public offering (IPO).
 Prior to that, Keith served as EVP and CFO at Duracraft Corp.
 (NASDAQ: DUCR) where he led the company’s 1993 IPO and 1994 secondary offerings and the company’s subsequent acquisition by Honeywell, Inc..
 Keith began his career as a certified public accountant at Coopers & Lybrand.
 Keith and his wife Arleen recently retired and became residents of Great Barrington.
 Prior to relocating to the Berkshires, Keith and Arleen resided in Sharon, MA where Keith was involved in financial leadership positions at Temple Israel of Sharon.
 Keith is also an AARP Tax-Aide volunteer in Southern Berkshire County.